 - Always follow the dosage and other instructions provided by the manufacturer or pharmacist.

-- If the OTC is intended for use in a baby or a child, ask your pharmacist to calculate the dose based on the child's age and/or weight.
+- If the OTC drug is intended for use in a baby or a child, ask your pharmacist to calculate the dose based on the child's age and/or weight.
 Packaging instructions may not always be accurate.